7 Problems With Booking A Newborn Photo Shoot (And How To Avoid Them)

 My Approach to Photographing Older Newborn Babies

-Although the optimum time for photographing newborns is when your baby is less than two weeks old, I can still create beautiful photographs of your baby up to four weeks old.
+Although the optimum time for photographing newborns is when your baby is less than two weeks old, I can still create beautiful photographs of your baby up to ten weeks old in my Older Newborn Mini Sessions.
 Once your baby has passed the two week mark, they may be more alert and awake and may not be comfortable in all of the poses, so you may find that you have more photographs of your baby when they are awake or wrapped as a result.
 Either way, I’m sure they photographs will be just as precious to you.

 - Related article: My Baby Is More Than Two Weeks Old.
 Is It Too Late For Newborn Photos?